 Interesting patterns can even be found in dense forests, as shown in the picture below.

-With the help of technology
+With the help of Technology for Woodland Landscape Photography

 Woodland scenes can also translate beautifully into black and white.
 But autumnal scenes, in my opinion, deserve full colour.